What is a Plan?

 Once you have created a plan, it will show in the list in the left sidebar.
 Select it in the left sidebar to see the main plan landing page in the center of the screen.
 In this view you can see:

-• Click Edit to the right of the plan name to open the Plan Settings (the "Big Edit" menu)
+- Click Edit to the right of the plan name to open the Plan Settings (the "Big Edit" menu)

-• there are 3 tabs under the plan name header information: Configuration , Contracts, and Simulate Notifications.
+- There are 3 tabs under the plan name header information: Configuration , Contracts, and Simulate Notifications.
 Programs also have Courses and Sessions tabs where you can view the schedules associated with the plan.

-• Plan Configuration Spokes are where you will configure the rest of your plan.
+Plan Configuration Spokes are where you will configure the rest of your plan.
 Unlike the plans big edit settings, which are configured in one way for all locations, the spokes are where you can customize your plan by location.

-• the Contracts tab shows you all contracts for this plan type.
+- The Contracts tab shows you all contracts for this plan type.
 You can filter the view, and view/edit those contracts from this list.
 Click the + at the left side of the contract row to expand and view the contract.

-• Simulate Notifications allows you to view system emails for this plan by date.
+- Simulate Notifications allows you to view system emails for this plan by date.

-Enrollment Types tab
+Enrollment Types Tab

-SORT ORDER MATTERS: The sort order of the enrollment types in this list is how they will be shown in the plan to customers and staff.
+The sort order of the enrollment types in this list is how they will be shown in the plan to customers and staff.
 Click Sort and drag and drop to reorder.

 Enrollment types can have various settings that apply anywhere that enrollment type is used